Kyle-Pu/DuolinGoFaster/README.md

 ## Installation

 Before proceeding, paste your OpenAI API key into a file named `openai_key.txt` in the project root directory.
 Note you may need to set up billing for API access.
-Costs incurred by using this application are your fault not mine!
+Costs incurred by using this application are your fault, not mine!

 ```
 pip install fastapi